IROKO’s activities can be split into three categories:

 IROKO believes in collaboration and strength in numbers, so a key part of our work is sharing the knowledge and expertise gained during our 20 years.
 By offering training courses and participating in national and international meetings, IROKO strengthens the network of like-minded organisations, from those offering emergency shelter to asylum seekers, to policy-makers at every level.

-Our Executive Director and other staff members have attended several national and international events as experts in the field of human trafficking, for example OSCE’s annual Human Dimension Seminar.
+We have attended several national and international events as experts in the field of human trafficking, for example OSCE’s annual Human Dimension Seminar.
 IROKO also offers training sessions and courses, such as one run recently for staff from partner organisations who work with asylum seekers, to increase their knowledge of the human trafficking situation in Italy and offer some insights and strategies when working with potential victims of trafficking.

 Advocacy and prevention

 IROKO works within the reality that trafficking and the sex trade are widespread, and so services for those who suffer at their ‘hands’ are invaluable.
 However, IROKO also maintains a certain idealism that by working together we can rid the world of these practices and their consequent harm, even preventing the need for support services like ours in the future.
-An active member of national and international networks, advocacy and campaigning are key elements of our work.
+An active member of national and international networks, including CATW, ENOMW and CAP International, advocacy and campaigning are key elements of our work.
 IROKO is an abolitionist association, firmly believing that prostitution is inherently violent and a symptom of gender-based power imbalance in society and therefore that it cannot exist in a gender-equal society that upholds human rights.
 As such, we are proponents of the Abolitionist or Nordic Model because prostitution can never be considered a job and should not be legalised or state-regulated, rather the focus should be on the demand-side and educating society, especially men, to no longer deem the purchase of sex acceptable.
 To learn more about abolitionism, click here, and the Abolitionist Model, click here.

 As part of our advocacy work, IROKO attends and participates in many international events to promote the Nordic Model and combat trafficking, such as the annual Commission on the Status of Women (read our article about the 62nd CSW) and the Edo Women’s Conference held annually by the Edo Women’s Development Initiative (EWDI) in Nigeria.
 IROKO also organises regular events, with a particular focus on the promotion of the Abolitionist Model in Italy, such as our annual conference alongside our abolitionist partners (watch videos from 2018, read about 2018, read 2017 speeches) and the recent presentation in Turin of the book Paid For: My Journey through Prostitution by Rachel Moran.
-Our Executive Director, Esohe Aghatise, writes articles, such as this one for The Guardian, and participates in interviews, such as here for the BBC.
+Our Founder, Esohe Aghatise, writes articles, such as this one for The Guardian, and participates in interviews, such as here for the BBC.
 We are also the only international member of the Edo State Taskforce Against Trafficking and Illegal Migration, which works to support the successful return and reintegration into society of trafficked persons, as well as the prevention of trafficking through education and awareness campaigns.

 We are registered in the Turin Municipal Council Registry of Non Profit Organizations and in the Regional Council Registry of Non Profit (Charity) Organizations.
 Iroko is also a member of the Coordinamento interregionale Antitratta, which operates through the Anti-trafficking platform, and the Coordinamento Cittadini contro la Violenza alle Donne (CCCVD) in Turin; IROKO has joined the network Nodo territoriale metropolitano contro le discriminazioni in Turin.